stonepros/stone/doc/man/8/stone-deploy.rst

 Start deploying a new cluster and write a configuration file and keyring for it.
-It tries to copy ssh keys from admin node to gain passwordless ssh to monitor node(s), validates host IP, creates a cluster with a new initial monitor node or nodes for monitor quorum, a ceph configuration file, a monitor secret keyring and a log file for the new cluster.
-It populates the newly created Ceph configuration file with ``fsid`` of cluster, hostnames and IP addresses of initial monitor members under ``[global]`` section.
+It tries to copy ssh keys from admin node to gain passwordless ssh to monitor node(s), validates host IP, creates a cluster with a new initial monitor node or nodes for monitor quorum, a stone configuration file, a monitor secret keyring and a log file for the new cluster.
+It populates the newly created Stone configuration file with ``fsid`` of cluster, hostnames and IP addresses of initial monitor members under ``[global]`` section.

 Usage::

-	ceph-deploy new [MON][MON...]
+	stone-deploy new [MON][MON...]

 Here, [MON] is the initial monitor hostname (short hostname i.e, ``hostname -s``).